Skip site navigation (1)Skip section navigation (2)

 UNUSUAL FEATURES

-by the RFC or might be considered useful at first.
-Here is a list of
+the RFC or might be considered useful at first.
+Here is a list of the most

-who want to get many files should use a special FTP client such as
+want to get many files should use a special FTP client such as "mirror,"

-"mirror," which also supports incremental fetch.
-I don't want to either
+which also supports incremental fetch.
+I don't want to either add several

-add several hundred lines of code to create tar files or execute an ex-
+hundred lines of code to create tar files or execute an external tar.
+Fi-

-compressed already, and if a file isn't, there presumably is a reason
+pressed already, and if a file isn't, there presumably is a reason why.
+(As

-why.
-(As for decompression: Don't FTP users waste bandwidth enough
+for decompression: Don't FTP users waste bandwidth enough without help from

 DIRECTORY ALIASES